Length of agreement

 Consistent with the current EA, ongoing employees will be entitled to severance benefits (subject to some exceptions).
 The calculation of severance benefits will remain the same and additional severance benefits will be paid to employees whose employment is automatically terminated under the MOP(S) Act.

 Employees will still be required to repay a portion of the severance benefits if they are re-employed after a break in service within the severance pay period, subject to the new arrangements below.

-If an employee makes an irrevocable written election to waive their right to have their earlier service recognised for severance and/or annual leave purposes, they will be entitled to keep all of their severance benefits.
+An employee who leaves MOP(S) Act employment and later returns may make an irrevocable written election to waive their right to have their earlier service recognised for severance and/or annual leave purposes, in which case they will be entitled to keep all of their severance benefits.
 They will not be required to repay them.
 This will help encourage experienced employees to return to MOP(S) Act employment.

-For further information see the fact sheet on severance benefits.
+Further information can be found in the fact sheet on severance benefits on re-employment.

 Career transition payment

-The requirement for an employee to obtain the Department’s approval before incurring career transition expenses following the termination of their employment has been removed.
+The requirement for an employee to obtain MaPS' approval before incurring career transition expenses following the termination of their employment has been removed.